guidov/guidov.github.io/_posts/2024-09-14-whisper-simple-dictation-tool.md

 # Exploring Whisper Simple Dictation

-In the world of speech-to-text technology, a new open-source tool has caught my attention: [Whisper Simple Dictation](https://github.com/filyp/whisper-simple-dictation).
+In the world of speech-to-text technology, a new open-source tool has caught my attention: [Whisper Simple Dictation](https://github.com/guidov/whisper-simple-dictation).
 This powerful and user-friendly application leverages OpenAI's Whisper model to provide accurate and efficient speech recognition capabilities.
+This is a fork of: https://github.com/filyp/whisper-simple-dictation.git

 ## Key Features